pantata/dryer/README_EN.md

 # Dryer Plugin for ZMOD (Klipper)

 This project provides Klipper macros for drying filament using the printer's heated bed.
+This plugin is intended for the Flashforge AD5X printer with ZMod firmware installed: https://github.com/ghzserg/zmod

 Macros are defined in `dryer.cfg` and provide:
 - material/time-based drying start,